ClassiCube/ClassiCube/readme.md

 * curl - HTTP/HTTPS for linux and macOS
 * FreeType - Font handling for all platforms
 * GCC - Compiles client for linux
-* MinGW - Compiles client for windows
+* MinGW-w64 - Compiles client for windows
 * Clang - Compiles client for macOS
 * Emscripten - Compiles client for web